Production of The Batman (film): Casting

 Robert Pattinson, Nicholas Hoult, Armie Hammer, and Aaron Taylor-Johnson were on the shortlist to replace Affleck as Batman, with Pattinson the frontrunner.
 Reeves wrote the script with Pattinson in mind after seeing his performance in Good Time (2017), but was unsure if he would be interested.
 Pattinson had eschewed major Hollywood franchise films since his work on the Twilight series (2008–2012), as he found those roles dull and wanted to avoid paparazzi attention.
-This meant he had not appeared in Marvel Studios' Marvel Cinematic Universe (MCU), which made him desirable to Warner Bros.
-The other major contender, Hoult, appeared in the Marvel Comics–based X-Men films, but those are separate from the MCU and Hoult was unrecognizable for much of them due to prosthetics and makeup.
+This meant he had not appeared in Marvel Studios's Marvel Cinematic Universe (MCU), which made him desirable to Warner Bros.
+The other major contender, Hoult, portrayed Hank McCoy / Beast in 20th Century Fox's Marvel Comics–based X-Men prequel films, which are separate from the MCU, and Hoult was unrecognizable for much of them due to prosthetics and makeup.

 Pattinson became interested in the role a year in advance and "kept obsessively checking up on it".
 A longtime Batman fan, he had ideas about how to bring a unique portrayal of the relationship between Batman's superhero activities and his identity as Bruce compared to previous film adaptations, and was interested in the character's lack of superpowers.
 Reeves spent hours reviewing Pattinson's and Hoult's previous work before meeting with them in April 2019.
 They were the only contenders for the role by May 20, and both flew to Burbank, California, for a screen test.
 Pattinson wore Val Kilmer's Batsuit from Batman Forever (1995) during his test since it was the only existing costume that fit him.
 The audition was challenging because the suit was small and difficult to move in, but Pattinson and Reeves found it a "transformative" experience.
 Pattinson was cast on May 31, with a salary of $3 million.

 Pattinson's casting was met with backlash from some Batman fans, who launched a Change.org petition calling for the decision to be reversed.
-Pattinson said he found the response less vitriolic than he had expected, and felt that being an underdog meant he did not have expectations to meet in his performance.
+Pattinson said he found the response less vitriolic than he had expected and felt that being an underdog meant he did not have expectations to meet in his performance.
 He was intrigued that there had been numerous interpretations of Batman in film and wanted to fill the gap between them.
 Christian Bale, who played Bruce Wayne / Batman in The Dark Knight Trilogy (2005–2012), supported Pattinson, encouraging him to "make [the role] his own" and ignore critics.
 Bale likened the fan revolt to the backlash that Heath Ledger experienced when he was cast as the Joker in The Dark Knight (2008).
 To prepare, Pattinson studied Batman's history, reading comics spanning from the Golden Age of Comic Books to writer Tom King's 2016–2019 run on Batman.
 He trained in Brazilian jiu-jitsu with instructor Rigan Machado, wanting to undergo physical change in a similar way to superhero actors like Chris Hemsworth, Dwayne Johnson, Robert Downey Jr., and Chris Evans.
 He received advice from The Dark Knight Trilogy director Christopher Nolan while working with him on Tenet (2020).